-Program length: Work at your own pace with part-time classes (evening, weekend, and summer classes)
+Program length: Work at your own pace with part-time classes (evening, weekend, and summer classes).
+See suggested schedule.

 View the current program of study in the course catalog

-Regional programs are also available in Central Oregon, Eastern Oregon, South Coast Region, Lower Columbia
+Regional cohorts are also available in Central Oregon, Eastern Oregon, South Coast Region, Lower Columbia